ThatBlokeCalledJay/bugsnag-notify/README.md

 # Bugsnag Notify
-An Azure DevOps release task for notifying Bugsnag of your latest release and it's version.
+An Azure DevOps build and release task for notifying Bugsnag of your latest release.
 Available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/publishers/ThatBlokeCalledJay)

-> **Important Notice:** Though Bugsnag have kindly given permission to use their logo, it is important to note that this extension is not an official Bugsnag product.
-If you are having any difficulties with this extension, please do not contact Bugsnag, conact me through the usual channels, Q&A, and issues etc. Likewise...
+> **Important Notice:** Though Bugsnag have kindly given me permission to use their logo, it is important to note that this extension is not an official Bugsnag product.
+If you are having any difficulties with this extension, please do not contact Bugsnag, contact me through the usual channels like Q&A and issues.
+Likewise...
 If you are having difficulties with Bugsnag, unrelated to this extension, please direct your questions to Bugsnag, and not me.

 > Note: Bugsnag Notify has been designed to work with Azure DevOps pipelines.